Mikael-RnD/UiPath-Pack/README.md

 Example usage:

-      # .nupkg packages are deployed to UiPath Orchestrator
+      # Action for packing UiPath projects in a repository
       - name: UiPath Pack
         uses: Mikael-RnD/UiPath-Pack@main
         with: